ratminurisnaini/Data-Migration-System/README.md

 <img width="743" alt="ms_param (2)" src="https://github.com/user-attachments/assets/56c16199-0a14-40f3-b989-3c2b134c27f8"><br>

+* The filling of the ms_param table must be done as shown in the table preview.

 **Field descriptions**
 | No | Field | Data Type | Description |
 | --- | --- | --- | --- |